☎ Call Today Free Consult

 Can I Get My License Back After Revocation?

 Revocation is the most severe penalty possible, and it can permanently impact your teaching career.
 The Texas SBEC hearing process explained for teachers shows that getting a license reinstated is very difficult once it is taken away.
 You must wait for the required period before applying again, and you also need to prove rehabilitation to the board.
-Moreover, it is much easier to prevent revocation than to reverse it later.
+Also, it is much easier to prevent revocation than to reverse it later.
 Therefore, building a strong defense at the earliest stage becomes critical.
 A Plano defense attorney helps you avoid this outcome from the start by guiding your responses and strategy.

 Is The TEA Complaint Process Public Record?